zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

    system.
 For instance, the Zephyr build system was tested using the mingw MSYS console (as described below) with the toolchain provided with the ISSM 2016 (Intel System Studio for Microcontrollers) installation.
-Install ISSM from the Intel Developer Zone:
+Install ISSM toolchain from the Intel Developer Zone:
-   `ISSM 2016 Download`_
+   `ISSM Toolchain`_

    .. note::